|

 Level 1 adoption (Ready now and rapidly evolving): Predictive and Generative AI solutions.

-Create a ‘cognitive layer’ that overlays on top of your enterprise architecture by introducing predictions within the workflows.
-For example, as the items are being received at the receiving dock of an electronic store, a prediction model can start predicting sales of each item based on historical trends, a GenAI agent can start drafting a marketing campaign, while another GenAI agent can propose best placement positions of each item type based on the store layout and other information it may have.
+Create a cognitive layer (Cognitive Architecture) that overlays on top of your enterprise architecture by introducing predictions within the workflows.
+For example, as the items are being received at the receiving dock of an electronic store, a prediction model can start predicting sales of each item based on historical trends, a GenAI model can start drafting a marketing campaign, while another GenAI model can propose best placement positions of each item type based on the store layout and other information it may have.

 Level 2 adoption (Ready in 6 – 12 months): AI agents as team members.

-As AI Agentic workflows become prevalent, you should, in the near future, be able to add them to your teams.
-Not as mere co-pilots, but active members.
-Imagine the scenario that you are asked to spin up a team for a new project.
+In the very near future, as AI Agentic workflows become prevalent you should be able to add them to your teams.
+Not as mere co-pilots, but active team members.
+Imagine the scenario that you are asked to spin up a team for a new product.
 Instead of hiring or allocating one PM, one product manager, two developers and a tester; you should be able to add multiple AI agents to the team that will accelerate the product design, development and release with much higher quality and faster time to market.

 This is where it also becomes more complex.
 To get the most advantage from L2 adoption, you must first have L1 completed.